Update: Some offers mentioned below for the JetBlue Card and JetBlue Plus Card are no longer available.

 Keep an eye out for special deals on the front page of the cruise site, as additional bonus points may be offered for certain cruise lines and dates.

 There are tons of other ways to earn TrueBlue points that don’t fit into any of the above categories.
-I consider these “special.”
-Some of these options will result in tons of points at no extra monetary cost to you.
+Some of these options could give you a nice boost to your TrueBlue balance.

 |NRG Home||Electricity (For residents of IL, MA, MD, NJ, NY, PA)||2 points/$1 on monthly bill.
 5,000 bonus points after 2nd bill|